Henry Flynt: Background

-Henry Flynt was born and raised in North Carolina where he first studied classical violin.
+Henry Flynt was born and raised in North Carolina, where he first studied classical violin.
 He became interested in logical positivism as a teenager, and later attended Harvard University on a scholarship, where he studied mathematics alongside companions Tony Conrad and John Alten.
-Flynt was introduced to jazz and the "New Music" of John Cage, and he also discovered country blues music through Samuel Charters's 1959 book on the subject at this time.
+At Harvard, Flynt was introduced to jazz and the "New Music" of John Cage by graduate students Christian Wolff and Frederic Rzewski, and he also discovered country blues music through Samuel Charters's 1959 book on the subject at this time.
 He soon dropped out and visited New York in 1960, where through Conrad he was introduced to La Monte Young and other figures in the city's avant-garde scene.
 Young would dedicate his 1960 composition "X for Henry Flynt" to him.
 In 1960 and 1961, Flynt took part in the monthly concert series held at Yoko Ono's Chambers Street loft.
+He moved permanently to New York in 1963.

 Flynt’s work developed from what he called "cognitive nihilism", a concept he first announced in the 1960 and 1961 drafts of a paper called Philosophy Proper.
 The concept derives from insights about the vulnerabilities of logic and mathematics, and aims to turn the principles of scientific positivism and analytical philosophy against themselves.
 Embracing Rudolf Carnap's empiricism and his positivist critique of metaphysics, Flynt concluded that science itself did not satisfy the syntactical criteria for empirical claims; he therefore set about developing a "radical empiricism" (or "radical unbelief") which undermined scientific systematization and much "avant-garde" art.
 Flynt refined these dispensations in the essay Is there language? that was published as Primary Study in 1964.